Families separated at Mexico border build new American life

 Three years later, America has jettisoned many of Trump’s hardline immigration policies.

-Keldy was one of four parents who returned to the United States during the first week of May with temporary legal status to join their children.
-Her family’s ups and downs illustrate what many parents and children may encounter as they try to make up for lost time.
+Keldy was one of four parents who returned to the United States during the first week of May with temporary legal status to join their children in what Homeland Security Secretary Alejandro Mayorkas said was “just the beginning” of a broader effort to reunify families separated during Trump’s presidency — more than 5,500 children.
+Her family’s ups and downs illustrate what many parents and children encounter as they try to make up for lost time.

+Keldy counts her blessings to be together as a family, free from death threats in Honduras and the pain of separation.

+Yet now they face new difficulties.
+Keldy’s son, Mino, dropped out of school to help pay the rent on the house that six of them sharem where Keldy sleeps on the living room sofa.
+She wants to get a job, but is caring for her 7-year-old autistic niece and an unsteady 75-year-old mother, along with cooking and cleaning for the family.
+She sees drug use on the streets of the Kensington section of Philadelphia where they live.

 Keldy described herself as middle-class housewife.
 She would cook for the tourists on the expeditions.